Former York poet laureate is Teen Reading Lounge facilitator working to engage youth in the humanities

 As a small city, there is a lot of overlap between different genres of art and different projects because artists often share venues or spaces and we hear about what other people are doing.
-We have a scene heavy with collaboration, improvisation and experimentation.
-I perform as a solo poet, as a spoken word artist, as part of a poetry ensemble that performs with a percussionist called Poetic Voices and as a singing blues/jazz poet with the ensemble Groove Ink.
+We have a scene heavy with collaboration, improvisation, and experimentation.
+I perform as a solo poet, as a spoken word artist, as part of a poetry ensemble that performs with a percussionist called Poetic Voices, and as a singing blues/jazz poet with the ensemble Groove Ink.
 I have been the guest poet on a rock CD and a soul CD and written poems that have been turned into paintings for at least three different art shows.

 When did you first get involved in the humanities?

 [I’ve been] an avid reader and writer from as soon as I could hold a book.
 I entered and won my first poetry contest in the fifth grade and I was hooked from then on.
-Reading took me around the world, through history and showed me how things worked.
+Reading took me around the world, through history, and showed me how things worked.
 I could make my own pace, determine my own focus…reading was very empowering for me as a young person.

 Although being the laureate was a position of service, I learned so much from the position that it felt like a gift to me as well.
 I learned about York history in my research to write commissioned work, I met inspirationally talented students in my school visits, I traveled across the entire state doing performances as York’s representative, and I refined my teaching style and got lots of new ideas from the teen and adult participants in the workshops that I facilitated.
 It was a busy three years but ones I wouldn’t trade for anything!

-What skills do you believe one can build from writing, discussing and/or reading poetry and literature?
+What skills do you believe one can build from writing, discussing, and/or reading poetry and literature?

 Who are some of your favorite authors?
 What are some of your favorite poems?
 Tell me about your favorite book.

 I love Maya Angelou.
 I saw her once in Detroit as a high school student and her powerful presence, her slow and thoughtful voice and beautiful, accessibly worded poetry became a lifelong inspiration to me.
 I saw her again, as Poet Laureate, at York College, shortly before she passed away and I thought, if she could inspire this much in me, how many others did she have the same effect on?
-The power of one person following their dreams, working to perfect their craft and then being willing to share it, hit me then, in a way that continues to get me out of bed in the morning.
+The power of one person following their dreams, working to perfect their craft, and then being willing to share it, hit me then, in a way that continues to get me out of bed in the morning.
 One of my favorite phrases is “You will never know most of the good you do.”

 I love Maya Angelou’s “Still I Rise,” as well as “Dance Me to the End of Love” by Leonard Cohen, almost anything by Pablo Neruda and Walt Whitman, although my favorite is “Song of Myself.”
-I also am a huge fan of Audre Lorde, Sonia Sanchez, Mary Oliver and lots of local poets.
-My favorite fiction books are The Mists of Avalon by Marion Zimmer Bradley, Clan of the Cave Bear by Jean M. Auel, Song of Solomon by Toni Morrison, The Slave by Isaac Bashevis Singer, 1984 by George Orwell and The Scarlet Letter by Nathaniel Hawthorne.
-I love intense character studies that offer prophetic or deeply insightful social commentary and time/place analysis though a single personal story.
+I also am a huge fan of Audre Lorde, Sonia Sanchez, Mary Oliver, and lots of local poets.
+My favorite fiction books are The Mists of Avalon by Marion Zimmer Bradley, Clan of the Cave Bear by Jean M. Auel, Song of Solomon by Toni Morrison, The Slave by Isaac Bashevis Singer, 1984 by George Orwell, and The Scarlet Letter by Nathaniel Hawthorne.
+I love intense character studies that offer prophetic or deeply insightful social commentary and time/place analysis through a single personal story.